zahid47/zahid47/README.md

 - 🎯 Next, I want to learn [NestJS](https://nestjs.com), [RabbitMQ](https://www.rabbitmq.com) and [DrizzleORM](https://github.com/drizzle-team/drizzle-orm)

-- 👯 I’m also looking to collaborate on open-source projects
+- 👯 I’m also looking to collaborate on open-source projects.

 - 🛬 My goal in 2023 is going to 🇯🇵 Japan!